dazuma/toys/toys/docs/guide.md

     # credentials.
     expand :gem_build, name: "release", push_gem: true

-    # Now we have a full CI tool.
+    # Now we create a full CI tool.
 It runs the test, rubocop, and yardoc tools
     # and checks for errors.
 This tool could be invoked from Travis-CI or
     # similar CI system.
     tool "ci" do